PavanGangireddy/frontend-content-boilerplates/README.md

 <!-- Sample 2 Project Completion Instructions with multiple routes End -->

+### Running the tests & Checking the report

+- Run the tests using `npm test`.
+Read the output and play around with it.
+The tests are there to help you reach the final version
+- However sometimes you can accomplish the task and the tests still fail if you implement things differently than the given solution.
+- Submit the solution after you have reached the final version
+- Check the report generated here TODO: Need to improvise this section

 ## Resources

-- Use the images given in the `public/img` folder.
+- Use the images given in the `public/img` folder for backgrounds
 - CSS Colors used:
   - #5a7184
   - #959ead
   - #19232d
   - #eef0f2
+- API - `https://apis.ccbp.in/numbers-fact` - TODO: Deploy Add swagger spec url

-TODO: 6.Add Project Completion instructions, Resources - specific to the Project
+  if needed TODO: 6.Add Project Completion instructions, Resources - specific to the Project

 ### Project Comment Guide